Slow Loop

 Slow Loop (スローループ, Surō Rūpu) is a Japanese recreational fishing manga series by Maiko Uchino, which was serialized in Houbunsha's seinen manga magazine Manga Time Kirara Forward from September 2018 to February 2025 before moving to the Manga app Comic Fuz in February 2025.
-It has been collected in eight tankōbon volumes.
+It has been collected in eleven tankōbon volumes.
 On February 21, 2025, it was announced the manga will be on a hiatus as author Maiko Uchino is currently undergoing treatment for breast cancer.
-The manga will move from Manga Time Kirara Forward to Comic Fuz.
 An anime television series adaptation by Connect aired from January to March 2022.

+Plot

+Hiyori Yamakawa is a girl who has always felt an attachment to the ocean, a feeling that grew thanks to her late father.
+After her mother announces she is remarrying, Hiyori becomes nervous about having a new family and heads to the sea to process her thoughts.
+There, she encounters Koharu Minagi, another girl whom she teaches how to fish.
+Later that night, it turns out that Koharu is her stepfather's daughter, meaning she is Koharu's new stepsister.
+Despite Hiyori's earlier hesitation about having a new family, the two quickly become close, developing bonds through their shared experiences, such as losing a parent when they were young, and becoming closer through their interest in fishing.